buddycloud/buddycloud.js/README.md

 buddycloud.js
 =============

-It is like magic, but it is technology.
+It's like magic, but it's technology.